nataliecardot/expense-tracker/README.md

 - Show balance, expense, and income totals
 - Add new transation and reflect in total
 - Delete items from DOM
-- Persist to local storage
+- Persist to session storage